-Following the Houghton Community Council's deliberations on November 25, 2019, staff will prepare the HCC recommendations for the Planning Commission's consideration on December 12, 2019.
-On consideration of all information submitted, including the HCC recommendation, the PC will consider all public comments and deliberate in preparation of providing their recommendation to City Council for adoption.
-January 21, 2020 has been tentatively scheduled for a City Council Study Session for additional consideration of changes to KZC 95.
+Following the Planning Commission's deliberations on December 12, 2019, the PC will consider all information submitted, including the HCC recommendation and all public comments in preparation of providing their recommendation to City Council for adoption.
+The PC will take a final vote on HCC recommendations.
+Per KZC 160.45, the PC may modify the draft code proposal in any way.

+January 21, 2020 has been scheduled for a City Council Study Session for additional consideration of changes to KZC 95.
+Staff will prepare the PC recommendations for the City Council's consideration for adoption in February 2020 per KZC 160.85, followed by HCC review for jurisdictional approval in March 2020.